alcytamo/spring-angular2-demo/README.md

-#Demo project for Spring Boot and Angular 2
+#Demo project for Spring Boot and Angular2

 ---------------------------------